josephkirk/RustFiber/ARCHITECTURE.md

 - **Configuration**: `FiberConfig` includes a `prefetch_pages` option to control this behavior.
 - **Current Status**: Framework implemented but disabled on Windows due to guard page violations that prevent safe memory writes to stack regions.
 The infrastructure remains ready for future Windows-compatible implementations.

+### 4.11 Trampoline Pattern (Fiber Lifecycle)
+To eliminate coroutine recreation overhead, fibers use a **Trampoline Pattern** with three execution phases:

+1. **Phase A: Execution** - Job runs inside `catch_unwind(AssertUnwindSafe(...))` to prevent panics from escaping the fiber (UB across FFI/asm boundary).
+Panics are logged but do not crash the system.
+2. **Phase B: Synchronization** - Counter decrement via `CounterGuard` RAII.
+When counter reaches zero, waiting fibers are atomically woken.
+3. **Phase C: Recycling** - Fiber yields `YieldType::Complete`, returning to the pool for reuse without coroutine recreation.

+- **Performance Impact**: Eliminates `Coroutine::with_stack()` call on every fiber reuse, reducing per-job overhead.
+- **Panic Safety**: Jobs that panic do not corrupt system state.
+Counter is still decremented, dependent jobs still wake.

+### 4.12 Load-Aware Work Stealing
+Workers maintain `has_work` atomic flags to enable efficient stealing:
+- **Skip Empty Victims**: Before attempting an expensive steal, workers check the victim's `has_work` flag to skip empty queues.
+- **1ms Timeout Polling**: Idle workers use `Condvar::wait_timeout(1ms)` for self-discovery of work, avoiding explicit signaling overhead.

 ---

 ## 5. Performance